Carlad0/Carlad0/README.md

 ### Hi there 👋

 💫 About Me:
 I'm an accountable, responsible and enthusiastic industrial engineer with more than 12 years leading teams in manufacturing industries with international standars of quality and processes.
 I've decided now to make a shift in my career towards thechnology by training myself as a full stack web developer.
-I'm confident that with my background plus my curiosity on learning new skills and tools I will grow thechnically and professionally becoming a IT leader in the years to come..
+I'm confident that with my background plus my curiosity on learning new skills and tools I will grow thechnically and professionally becoming an IT leader in the years to come..

 💻 Tech Stack:
 JavaScript
-Vercel
 React
 Redux
 React Router
 NodeJS
 Express.js
 NPM
 Styled Components
+Tailwind
 Bootstrap
 Postgres
+SQL
+GitHub
+Vercel
 Trello
-Postman
-MySQL
-GitHub

  Connect with me
  martinezcarlosar@gmail.com